Stride Learning

 Stride Learning is Medium Risk.

-Stride Learning often yields to political activism in shaping corporate governance, potentially alienating consumers, dividing employees, and harming shareholders.
+Stride Learning is Medium Risk.
+The company often yields to political activism in shaping corporate governance, potentially alienating consumers, dividing employees, and harming shareholders.
 The company implements race and identity-based policies that replace merit, excellence, and integrity with preferential treatment and outcomes.
-Stride Learning occasionally embraces corporate initiatives that redirect its central focus from business goals to partisan policies and divisive issues at times.
+The company occasionally embraces corporate initiatives that redirect its central focus from business goals to partisan policies and divisive issues at times.
 This approach fails to safeguard free exercise, free speech, and free enterprise.

 Rating Criteria